 The humble building at 700 East Kilbourn Avenue will soon meet its fate.
 Its façade, simple and elegant, will unfortunately never resurface to the public eye.
 Awaiting a new project, the Ascent, will soon replace this site with a 21-story timber framed residential tower.

 There are many small details about this building that draw interest in its survival.
-Originally known as the site for Irving Benesch Real Estate, it was designed by Martin Tullgren & Sons and built in 1926.
+Originally known as the site for Irving Benesch Real Estate and built in 1926.
 What is most striking on the exterior are the embellishments made of architectural terra cotta.
 The glazes that cover these units are pulsichrome, and feature a mottled effect of various hues, including light green, peach, rose, cranberry red, and buff.
 Even though the building is painted white, the layers of paint has slowly been peeling off.
 This is one reason why it is strongly advised not to paint terra cotta.
 Besides, the natural surface of fired terra cotta is handsome.

 As depicted in the last four years, there has been no change at the site.
 However, several of the base units on the structure have also been crumbling.
 Much of this neglect has been recent.
 A black-and-white photograph documenting the façade in a better condition (in 1946) can be see on the Milwaukee Public Library Digital Collections.